 If the DBand STA asserts the direction field to a value equal to Downlink in the PTP TSPEC included in the ADDTS Request frame, the parameters apply to the DBand STA as the receiving station.
-For example, the Maximum MSDU Size field indicates that the DBand STA is not able to receive MSDUs longer then the value presented in the MSDU Size field.
-If the direction field indicates uplink, the DBand STA that issued the ADDTS Request frame will never send MSDUs longer than the value of the Maximum MSDU Size field.
+For example, in this case, the Maximum MSDU Size field indicates that the DBand STA is not able to receive MSDUs longer then the value presented in the MSDU Size field.
+Similarly, if the direction field indicates uplink, the DBand STA that issued the ADDTS Request frame will never send MSDUs longer than the value of the Maximum MSDU Size field.